 My interest in Sign Language began at a young age and grew as I learned it from a friend whose mother was deaf.
 As an adult I worked in the DC metro area for 8 years as a state-certified Sign Language interpreter before moving to Peru.

-On February 16, 2012, after much prayer and seeking the Lord's will, God called me to pursue Missionary service to Peru working with the Deaf Community.
+On February 16, 2012, after much prayer and seeking the Lord's will, God called me to pursue Missionary service in Peru working with the Deaf Community.
 In early 2013, I began the process of answering the call to foreign missions among the deaf by spending two weeks in Peru that summer seeking exposure to Peruvian and deaf culture and community and exploring different service opportunities.
 I returned to Peru in May and June 2014 to attend Spanish language school and to volunteer at Refugio de Esperanza (The Refuge of Hope) in the Amazon Jungle of Pucallpa, Peru to see if that was where God wanted me to serve.
 Refugio is an Evangelical, Peruvian Association whose mission is to support and serve people with disabilities.
 While there the Lord confirmed that working with Refugio is indeed where He wanted me to serve.

 With the help of my church and many brothers and sisters in Christ, I moved to Peru in February 2016.
 My mission agency, South America Mission longs to see dynamic churches multiplied across South America that transform local communities and the world as they embody the Kingdom of God.
 With the overall goal to see that happen within the Deaf community, I serve and work with Refugio de Esperanza in a variety of ways: